jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 ### Granting Permission to your Google Analytics Property
 1. Go to the [Google Analytics Website](https://analytics.google.com/analytics) and navigate to the settings for the appropriate property.

-2. Select `User Managment` under the view column.
+2. Select `User Management` under the view column.

 3. Add a new user with `Read & Analyze` access using the `client_email` value from the JSON file you downloaded.